H-1B Visa Stamping in India | Latest News, Documents & Process

 2. Change of Employer: If you’re changing employers while on an H-1B visa, you must provide documentation that reflects your new employer’s details.

-In all cases, applicants seeking H-1B Visa stamping in India must prepare the necessary documents highlighted below.
+In all cases, applicants seeking an H-1B Visa stamping in India must prepare the necessary documents highlighted below.

 H-1B Lottery Attorney CTA